telvarost/AnnoyanceFix-StationAPI/README.md

 **If you're looking for the ModLoader edition, see this repository:** https://github.com/2zqa/AnnoyanceFix

+**If you're looking for skin fixes and inventory fixes:** https://modrinth.com/mod/mojangfix/versions

 Mod review of the Modloader edition v1.4 by Modification Station/The Zyga (thanks!): https://www.youtube.com/watch?v=m8lX9jv9lhI

 The aim of this mod is to fix (major) annoyances or backport useful features that do not affect gameplay.
 List of fixes: